Cxncer/NOX-Telegram-Bot/README.md

 # TeleBotProj.NOX
 Telegrom Bot For Project NOX

-This telegram bot takes note of client booking and summary it and send to Scheduling Group.
+This telegram bot takes note of client booking and summary it and send to Project NOX - Bookings.
 Features:
   1. Client Name
   2. Contact: